Sudan's civilian leaders arrested amid coup reports

 The army has not commented, but pro-democracy groups urged street protests.

-Military and civilian leaders have been at odds since long-time ruler Omar al-Bashir was overthrown two years ago and a transitional government set up.
+Military and civilian leaders have been at odds since long-time ruler Omar al-Bashir was overthrown two years ago and the transitional government set up.

-It remains unclear who carried out the arrests.
+It remains unclear who is behind the arrests.

+A statement from the information ministry on Facebook said the detentions were carried out by "joint military forces" and those arrested were being held in "an unidentified location".

 Witnesses have said the internet is down in the the capital, Khartoum, while images have appeared on social media showing angry crowds burning tyres in the streets.